Welcome to the

 Our YMCA serves more than 27,000 people in diverse communities within the Northern Westmoreland County area.
 We bring together young and old, men and women, people of all faiths, backgrounds and incomes.
 We provide $334,952 in scholarshiped, underwritten or sponsored programs and services for children, youth and families, an amount that equals 14.1% of our Y's total budget.

 SERVING OUR COMMUNITY

-CHILDREN: Our Y serves 21,124 people, 19.8% of whom are children and youth.
-The Y provides a wide range of activities to foster healthy, productive children including teen clubs, sports leagues, family nights and service learning projects.
-All youth activities incorporate the Y core values of caring, honesty, respect and responsibility.
+CHILDREN: Our Y serves 27,011 people, 20.3% of whom are children and youth.
+The Y provides a wide range of activities to foster healthy, productive children including teen clubs, sports leagues, family nights and community service projects.
+All youth activities incorporate the Y core values of Caring, Honesty, Respect and Responsibility.